 Editorial · #10 on the Top 20 Tokyo Hotels 2026 list

 Four Seasons Marunouchi ranks #10 as the smallest Tokyo Five-Star - 57 rooms only across floors 3-7 of the Pacific Century Place tower directly above Tokyo Station.
 The 2002 opening was Four Seasons' first Tokyo property, predating the brand's larger 2020 Otemachi expansion by 18 years.
-The intimate scale and the Tokyo Station adjacency are the property's working differentiators.
+The intimate scale and the Tokyo Station adjacency are the property's defining qualities.

-For Tokyo visitors, Four Seasons Marunouchi is the address for business travelers requiring Shinkansen access (the platform is directly accessible from the building's basement), for stays where the staff-to-guest ratio approaching 3:1 produces named-recognition service from the second day onward, and for Four Seasons elite travelers who want the heritage Tokyo property over the larger Otemachi sister.
-Motif (international all-day) and Maru (sushi counter) form the compact F&B program.
-The Imperial Suite at 132 sq m is the corner of the building.
+For Tokyo visitors, Four Seasons Marunouchi is the address for business travelers requiring Shinkansen access (the platform is directly accessible from the building's basement), for stays where the famously high staff-to-guest ratio produces named-recognition service from the second day onward, and for Four Seasons elite travelers who want the heritage Tokyo property over the larger Otemachi sister.
+Sézanne, the celebrated French restaurant, and the all-day brasserie and patisserie Maison Marunouchi form the compact F&B program.
+The largest of the 57 keys is a top-floor corner suite over Tokyo Station.